USCbiostats/PM516/docs/index.md

 ## Welcome!

-PM516 is a two-course sequence designed to prepare students for professional work in biostatistical consulting.
+PM516 is a sequence of two 1-unit courses designed to prepare students for professional work in biostatistical consulting.
 The sequence combines structured skill development with authentic, client-facing experience.

 Students will learn how to: